 Tidal volume is the volume of air you breathe in a single breath.
 Exercise causes an increase in tidal volume because your requirements for oxygen go up.
 This increase is mediated in different ways depending on when it occurs during your exercise.
 An increase in tidal volume is necessary to effectively meet your body's increased oxygen requirements, as an increase in your rate of respiration alone is not sufficient.

 Your lungs' job is to meet your body's demand for oxygen, which is required for the cells in your body to produce enough energy to function.
 Your lungs do this by bringing in fresh air with every breath; this amount is measured in part by the tidal volume.
 During exercise, your body's production of carbon dioxide goes up.
-Increasing tidal volume is one way for your lungs to accommodate the exhalation of this increased carbon dioxide load.
+Increasing tidal volume during exercise is one way for your lungs to accommodate the exhalation of this increased carbon dioxide load.

-According to Kim Barrett and colleagues in their "Review of Medical Physiology," the drivers of increased tidal volume, and to a lesser extent of increased breathing rate which also helps your lungs to exhale carbon dioxide, are divided into those that function immediately upon beginning exercise, and those that function after you've been exercising for a while.
+According to Kim Barrett and colleagues in their "Ganong's Review of Medical Physiology," the drivers of increased tidal volume, and to a lesser extent of increased breathing rate which also helps your lungs to exhale carbon dioxide, are divided into those that function immediately upon beginning exercise, and those that function after you've been exercising for a while.
 Immediate increases are likely mediated by reflexes involving your brainstem and motor cortex, in what is likely a reflex loop between these structures and your respiratory muscles.

 Later increases in tidal volume are likely mediated by chemical receptors in your circulation which recognize that your body's metabolism has increased, and respond by instructing your lungs to emit more carbon dioxide.
 The chemicals involved in this increase include oxygen, carbon dioxide, lactic acid, arachadonic acid and bradykinin, and the receptors involved are located on many organs throughout your body.

 Your lungs are made up of tissues that can exchange carbon dioxide for oxygen, and also of tissues that cannot.
-The air included in a tidal volume measurement interacts with both of these parts -- so it follows that not all of the air in the tidal volume is exchanging carbon dioxide for oxygen.
+The air included in a tidal volume measurement interacts with both of these parts — so it follows that not all of the air in the tidal volume is exchanging carbon dioxide for oxygen.
 The component of your tidal volume that is not involved in carbon dioxide/oxygen exchange is known as the "dead space," according to StatPearls.